deepsense-ai/db-ally/benchmarks/sql/README.md

 This suite computes following metrics:

+- `EM_IQL` - ratio of predicated IQL queries that are identical to the ground truth ones.
+- `VAL_IQL` - ratio of valid IQL queries.
+- `UNSUPP_IQL` - ratio of unsupported IQL queries.
+- `HAL_IQL` - ratio of hallucinated IQL queries.
-- `exact_match` - ratio of predicated queries that are identical to the ground truth ones.
+- `EM_SQL` - ratio of predicated SQL queries that are identical to the ground truth ones.
-- `exact_match` - estimates the pass@k metric for code synthesis.
+- ...

 ## Add new dataset

-In order to run this suite against you own dataset, upload your dataset to [Hugging Face](https://huggingface.co) and make sure the data is in the format expected by the evaluation pipeline.
+In order to run this suite against your own dataset, upload it to [Hugging Face](https://huggingface.co) and make sure the data is in the format expected by the evaluation pipeline.

 Evaluation dataset required fields: